If design brings form to values, architecture is a conductor for human expression and endeavor.

 In 2005, JCJ Architecture began a process of expansion and of additional transitions.
 The firm grew from a single-office location in Hartford to a practice with offices nationwide.
 The firm’s geographic presence has grown through a process of opening new offices or merging operations with an existing local firm.
 In 2005, the oldest continuously operating Architecture firm in San Diego – Wheeler Wimer Blackman – combined with JCJ.
 Over the next 3 years, JCJ opened offices in New York, Phoenix and Boston.
 In 2012, JCJ transitioned structure from private shareholder ownership to become an employee owned company (ESOP).
-In 2015, JCJ opened an office in Atlanta and in 2016, the firm merged operations with Randall Baylon Architects of Los Angeles.
-With each of these acquisitions, JCJ was fortunate to become find firms with similar values, diverse practices and a long history of working in their communities.
-With each expansion, JCJ Architecture has maintained a commitment to client service and the practice of comprehensive planning, Architecture and Interior Design services.
+In 2018, JCJ opened offices in Tulsa, OK and Las Vegas, NV.
+With each of these acquisitions and expansions, JCJ was fortunate to secure local talent with similar values, diverse practices and a long history of working in their communities.
+With 80+ years of growth and development, JCJ Architecture has maintained a commitment to client service and the practice of comprehensive planning, Architecture and Interior Design services.

 Wheeler Wimer Blackman – San Diego

 In 1947, Richard “Dick” Wheeler, began practicing architecture in the garage of his Pacific Beach home.
 Over the next few decades, Wheeler transformed the firm into the leading design team in San Diego, working for a period of time out of the historical “Horizon House” on Rosecrans.
 Over time the firm expanded to include new partners - Gayne Wimer and Richard Blackman.
 Wheeler and Wimer collaborated on the design of some of Downtown San Diego’s most iconic buildings – the Westgate Hotel, the SDGE Building, and the restoration of the Casa del Prado and Casa de Balboa.
 Blackman and Wimer were instrumental in designing the the Scripps Aquarium, the Mission Valley Library and the renovation of the U.S. Grant.

 Gayne Wimer became a nationally recognized designer specializing in marine and aquatic architecture.
 Notable projects and clients included SeaWorld in Orlando and San Diego, and the Living Seas Pavilion at Disney’s Epcot.